FadiNahhas/JobApplicationTracker/README.md

 This project is compatible with **Python 3.9** or later.
 The following Python libraries are required:

 - **PyQt6**: For the graphical user interface.
+- **PyInstaller**: For building the application as an executable.
+- **pyqt6-tools**: Provides tools like Designer and Linguist for PyQt6 development.
+- **qt6-applications**: Includes additional Qt6-based applications and tools.

 ## Installation